Criminal record

 • The nature of the crime that the person was charged with and/or convicted of

-• Any danger to the community-at-large by granting the records expungement
+• Any danger to the community at large by granting the expungement of the records

 Contact an Experienced Philadelphia, Pennsylvania Criminal Defense Attorney Today to Discuss Your Case